borisbabic/popcornisntcorn.com/README.md

 # popcornisntcorn.com
-A website to commemorate my cousin not knowing that popcorn comes form corn.

-The code is too simplistic to be useful the rest is probably over-engineered.
+The code (`main.go`) is too simplistic to be useful the rest is probably over-engineered.

 This is also improper image handling, however the needs are very simple so `¯\_(ツ)_/¯`